afigard/afigard/README.md

 <br>

-- Other than coding, I really enjoy doing sports. 🏋️
+- Other than coding, I really enjoy travelling and doing sports. 🏋️

 <br>
 <br>